ReadingsEuropean Financial Imbalances: Implications of the Eurozone Sovereign Debt Problem for U.S. Agricultural Exports

-European Union-25 Sugar Policy (January 2006).
 The EU approved a reform of its sugar policy in November 2005, which is to be implemented in July 2006 and includes a price reduction of 36.5 percent to be phased in by 2009.
-Analysis shows a reduction of EU sugar production and a decline in EU sugar exports of 3-4 million metric tons, with a resulting increase in the world sugar price.
+Analysis shows a reduction of EU sugar production and a decline in EU sugar exports of 3-4 million metric tons, with a resulting increase in the world sugar price (January 2006).

-EU and U.S. Organic Markets Face Strong Demand Under Different Policies (February 2006).
 Many European Union (EU) countries have "green payments" available for transitioning and continuing organic farmers.
 By contrast, the U.S. Government has largely taken a free-market approach to the organic sector.
-Despite the different approaches, both regions have large retail markets for organic foods.
-For the full report, see Market-Led Growth vs. Government-Facilitated Growth: Development of the U.S. and EU Organic Agricultural Sectors (August 2005).
+Despite the different approaches, both regions have large retail markets for organic foods (Amber Waves, February 2006).
+For the full report, see:

-Agricultural Trade Preferences and the Developing Countries (May 2005).
 Nonreciprocal trade preference programs originated in the 1970s as an effort by high-income developed countries to provide tariff concessions for low-income countries.
-This study focuses on the United States and European Union and finds that the programs offer significant benefits for some countries, mostly the higher income developing countries.
+This study focuses on the United States and European Union and finds that the programs offer significant benefits for some countries, mostly the higher income developing countries (May 2005).

-Commodity Policies of the U.S., EU, and Japan (December 2002).
 Commodity policies of the United States, the European Union, and Japan address some of the same goals, but there have always been key differences in approach and in their policy instruments.
-In recent years, efforts to encourage freer trade in farm commodities have led each toward less trade-distorting policies.
+In recent years, efforts to encourage freer trade in farm commodities have led each toward less trade-distorting policies (December 2002).

-Traceability for Food Marketing and Food Safety: What's the Next Step?
+Traceability systems, which document information on specific product attributes from creation through marketing, are used primarily to help keep foods with different attributes separate.
+The EU's recent proposal on traceability for distinguishing engineered crops and foods is an example of government-mandated traceability.
+Is a government mandated system—rather than reliance on private firms' documentation—a practical or efficient use of traceability?
 (February 2002).
-Traceability systems, which document information on specific product attributes from creation through marketing, are used primarily to help keep foods with different attributes separate.
-The EU's recent proposal on traceability for distinguishing engineered crops and foods is an example of government mandated traceability.
-Is a government mandated system-rather than reliance on private firms' documentation-a practical or efficient use of traceability?

-Pressures for Change in Eastern Europe's Livestock Sector (January-February 2002).
 The meat and dairy processing sectors of several East European countries are undergoing rapid concentration, accelerated by pending accession to the EU and pressure to meet strict EU sanitary standards.
-The trend is most evident in Poland and Hungary, but all Eastern European countries aspire to eventual EU membership and are experiencing noticeable restructuring.
+The trend is most evident in Poland and Hungary, but all Eastern European countries aspire to eventual EU membership and are experiencing noticeable restructuring (January-February 2002).

-EU Preferential Trading Agreements: Heightened Competition for U.S. (December 2001).
 Although the EU has pursued global multilateral trade negotiations within the WTO, it also participates in more nonglobal preferential trading agreements (PTAs) than any other WTO member.
 These PTAs allow the EU to control imports and assist in maintaining domestic EU prices.
-The PTAs disadvantage U.S. exports to EU markets while providing advantages to EU exports in the markets of EU preferred partners.
+The PTAs disadvantage U.S. exports to EU markets while providing advantages to EU exports in the markets of EU preferred partners (December 2001).

-Crop Production Capacity in Europe (March 2001).
 From Spain to Ukraine, agricultural production is pursued under a vast array of agronomic and political conditions.
 In Western Europe, policies in recent decades have maintained high farm prices and provided income payments to farmers, often leading to surplus production.
-In the decade ahead, Europe as a whole will continue to be a net exporter of grain, although the magnitude will depend partly on the former Soviet Union's ability to develop institutions and policies to accommodate the new market conditions.
+In the decade ahead, Europe as a whole will continue to be a net exporter of grain, although the magnitude will depend partly on the former Soviet Union's ability to develop institutions and policies to accommodate the new market conditions (March 2001).